Prettier

 yarn

-npx extension@latest create my-extension --template=new-prettier
+npx extension@latest create my-extension --template=new-config-prettier

 npm